ewaldhorn/whatamess/languages/go/ebitengine/simplyso/README.md

 Just playing with Go and Ebitengine a bit, following the insightful tutorial at [ThreeDots.tech](https://threedots.tech/post/making-games-in-go/).

+## Liberties taken

+I modified the code a tad and also updated how fonts are used.

 ## Game assets

 By Kenny, of course!